 11.4810012 11.4810022 11.4810020 (Cyber only) Introduction to Cybersecurity Introduction to Cybersecurity is designed to provide students the basic concepts and terminology of cybersecurity.
 The course examines how the concept of security integrates into the importance of user involvement, security training, ethics, trust, application of cybersecurity practices and devices, and best practices management.
 The fundamental skills cover internal and external threats to network security and design, how to enforce network level security policies, how to protect an organization's information, and a broad range of other topics.
-Introduction to Cybersecurity is the second course in the Cybersecurity career pathway of the Information Technology Career Cluster and primarily focuses on the National Cybersecurity Workforce Framework Cyber Security category Protect and Defend and the Computer Network Defense work roles.
+Introduction to Cybersecurity is the second course in the Cybersecurity career pathway of the Information Technology Career Cluster and primarily focuses on the National Cybersecurity Workforce Framework category Protect and Defend and the Computer Network Defense work roles.
 Students enrolled in this course should have successfully completed Introduction to Digital Technology.
-11.4820012 11.4820022 11.4820020 (Cyber only) Advanced Cybersecurity Advanced Cybersecurity is designed to provide students the advanced concepts and terminology of cybersecurity.
+Cyber Security 11.4820012 11.4820022 11.4820020 (Cyber only) Advanced Cybersecurity Advanced Cybersecurity is designed to provide students the advanced concepts and terminology of cybersecurity.
 The course explores the field of cybersecurity with updated content including new innovations in technology and methodologies.
 It builds on existing concepts introduced in Introduction to Cybersecurity and expands into malware threats, cryptography, organizational security, and wireless technologies.
 Advanced Cybersecurity is the third course in the Cybersecurity career pathway in the Information Technology Career Cluster.
 Students enrolled in this course should have successfully completed Introduction to Digital Technology and Introduction to Cybersecurity.
 Cyber Security 11.0160014 11.0160024 AP Computer Science The AP Computer Science A course is an introductory course in computer science.
 Because the design and implementation of computer programs to solve problems involve skills that are fundamental to the study of computer science, a large part of the course is built around the development of computer programs that correctly solve a given problem.
 These programs should be understandable, adaptable, and, when appropriate, reusable.
-At the same time, the design and implementation of computer programs is used as a context for introducing other important aspects of computer science, including the development and use of fundamental data structures, the study of standard algorithms and typical applications, and the use of logic and formal methods.
+At the same time, the design and implementation of computer programs is used as a context for introducing other important aspects of computer science, including the development and analysis of algorithms, the development and use of fundamental data structures, the study of standard algorithms and typical applications, and the use of logic and formal methods.
+Course meets 4th science, or 4th mathematics, or world language requirement; Two computer science courses from the same pathway will satisfy 2 years of sequenced foreign language courses.
 Computer Science Game Design Programming Web Development